-The Framework Action currently being drafted will be imposed on future fishing years.
-However, the proposed Reef Fish Amendment 54 has 2023 catch limits assigned to the 2023/2024 recreational fishing year.
-An estimate of future landings are required to explore the impact of different fixed seasons and estimate when the ACT from Amendment 54 is expected to be met.
+The Framework Action will be imposed on future fishing years.
+An estimate of future landings are required to explore the impact of different fixed seasons and estimate when the ACT from Amendment 54 is projected to be met.
 The greater amberjack recreational fishery has had several regulatory changes over the past seven years.
 For example, there have been changes to the start of the fishing year, bag limit, size limit, and changes to the periods of time when the recreational sector was open.
 Additionally, there have been numerous closures of the recreational sector since 2014.
 Since the recreational sector has had numerous regulation changes and closures over the past seven years it was assumed that landings in recent years are the best predictor of future landings.
 The Framework Acton is only considering changes to the fixed closed season in the months of May and from August through October, therefore predicted landings are only needed for these specific months.
 The landings were separated from two-month waves into single months by assuming the landings were uniform within a wave.
 However, if one of the months in a wave had a fixed closure then it was assumed all of the landings in that wave came from the open month in the wave.
 For example, the recreational sector has a fixed closure of July so all of the landings from the July/August wave were assumed to come from August.
 Predicted August recreational landings came from a three-year average of monthly landings from 2019, 2020, and 2021.
 Landings from August of 2022 were not used because there was a closure of the recreational sector at that time.
-Predicted October and September recreational landings came from a threeyear average of 2020, 2021, and 2022 landings.
+Predicted September and October recreational landings came from a three-year average of 2020, 2021, and 2022 landings.
 Predicted May recreational landings came from a three-year average of 2020, 2021, and 2022 landings.
 Table 1 and Figure 1 provide the predicted landings from August through October and May.

 Table 1.
 Predicted Gulf of Mexico greater amberjack recreational landings for August through October.
-These landings were generated from 2019 through 2022 landings.
+These landings were generated from 2019 through 2022 landings depending on month.